B.A. Duke University (2005)

 My book project—The Sensation of Language: Jane Austen, William Wordsworth, Mary Shelley, Joanna Baillie—explores moments in British Romanticism when words impart sensations, from an elevated pulse to the rhythm of bodies in motion.
 Criticism on the Romantic era neglects these moments, focusing instead on language as a medium of the imagination.
 Turning from the immaterial mind, I contextualize Romantic-era writing in terms of sentimental models of feeling and materialist philosophy of language.
 I argue that Austen, Wordsworth, Shelley, and Baillie conceive words as agents of immediate physical sensations, and thus sources of visceral sympathy.

-My article, “The Sensation of Language in Jane Austen’s Persuasion,” appeared in Eighteenth-Century Fiction 30.2 (Winter 2017-18).
+My article, “The Sensation of Language in Jane Austen’s Persuasion,” appeared in Eighteenth-Century Fiction 30, no. 2 (Winter 2017-18).
 An article on onomatopoeia and disability in William Wordsworth's “The Idiot Boy” is forthcoming in Studies in Romanticism.
-My research and teaching interests include: British Romanticism, eighteenth- and nineteenth-century literature and culture, gender studies, and philosophies of language, materiality, and the senses.
+My research and teaching interests include: British Romanticism, eighteenth- and nineteenth-century literature and culture, studies of gender and disability, and philosophies of language and the senses.